 - The Responsible Authority (RA) for a County Social Services Office is the Director of that office.

-- Each Elected Official (such as the County Sheriff, County Auditor-Treasurer or County Attorney) is the responsible authority for his or her office.
+- Each Elected Official (such as the County Sheriff or the County Attorney) is the responsible authority for his or her office.

 - The Responsible Authority for other county offices is appointed by the County Board (County Administrator).

 Ask about access procedures for data requests when you are the data subject

 You must use the Information Disclosure Request Form (PDF) Opens a New Window. to make your request or put your request in writing.
 Chisago County is also required under the law to request proper identification before you can access private data as a data subject.

 Make your request under the Minnesota Government Data Practices Act.
 If making a written request, rather than using the Information Disclosure Request Form, be sure to use one of the following statements: